spacetelescope/jdaviz/docs/specviz/import_data.rst

 Loading multiple spectra via the API
 ------------------------------------
 In addition to loading single spectra as above, in some cases it may be useful to load multiple related spectra at once into the Jdaviz application.
-The `~jdaviz.configs.specviz.helper.Specviz.load_data` accepts a `~specutils.SpectrumList` object, in which case it will both load the individual `~specutils.Spectrum1D` objects in the list and additionally attempt to stitch together the spectra into a single data object so that they can be manipulated and analyzed in the application as a single entity::
+The :meth:`jdaviz.configs.specviz.helper.Specviz.load_spectrum` accepts a `~specutils.SpectrumList` object, in which case it will both load the individual `~specutils.Spectrum1D` objects in the list and additionally attempt to stitch together the spectra into a single data object so that they can be manipulated and analyzed in the application as a single entity::